Volume 11, Issue 1 (2-2024) JROS 2024, 11(1): 23-28 | Back to browse issues page

 URL: http://jros.iums.ac.ir/article-1-2273-en.html

-2- Department of Orthopedics, Orthopedic Research Center, Poorsina Hospital, Faculty of Medicine, Guilan University of Medical Sciences, Rasht, Iran
+3- Department of Orthopedics, Orthopedic Research Center, Faculty of Medicine, Poorsina Hospital, Guilan University of Medical Sciences, Rasht, Iran.

 Background: Intertrochanteric fractures, commonly caused by falls in older people, are a significant issue.
 This study evaluated a new fixation technique for greater trochanter fractures in elderly hip arthroplasty patients.
 Unstable intertrochanteric fractures present challenges in orthopedic surgery, and this article assessed a new method for fixing these fractures during hip arthroplasty.

-Methods: This retrospective study, conducted from 2019 to 2022 at Poursina and Pars Hospitals in Rasht, included patients with unstable intertrochanteric fractures.
+Methods: This retrospective study, conducted from 2019 to 2022 at Poorsina and Pars hospitals in Rasht, included patients with unstable intertrochanteric fractures.
 It assessed the efficacy and outcomes of a new fixation technique for the greater trochanter following hip arthroplasty.
-Statistical analyses were conducted using SPSS 24, employing the Shapiro-Wilk test, Levene's test, generalized estimation equations, and the Chi-square and Fisher's exact tests.
+Statistical analyses were conducted using SPSS software, version 24, employing the Shapiro-Wilk test, Levene’s test, generalized estimation equations, and the chi-square and Fisher’s exact tests.

 Results: The new fixation technique significantly improved patient outcomes, leading to high rates of complete union, reduced pain levels, improved mobility, and lower complication rates.